MingzhenAo/Constraint-Programming/README.md

 The git repository is used to store some important files such as Minizinc files, contracts, report and so on.

-Firstly, I'd like to introduce how to run different models.
+Firstly, I'd like to introduce how to run different models and the solvers' information.
 Secondly, five parts of the git repository (IQ Twist, Zig Zag Puzzler, Formalities, Literature and Report) will be introduced.

 [[_TOC_]]